-Plus500 fees like any CFD provider can be categorised into three areas:
+Plus500 fees like any CFD trading provider can be categorised into three areas:

-The analysis below examines these four areas and key strengths and weaknesses of forex trading with Plus500.
+Our Plus500 review of fees below examines the key strengths and weaknesses of forex trading with Plus500.

-Spreads for Plus500 are not fixed.
-This mean the difference between the buy and sell price of any currency pairing will vary during the day based on market factors.
-To provide an idea of spreads we have looked at the major pairings in March 2019 for a snapshot in time.
+Spreads for Plus500 can be either fixed or dynamic.
+Variable or dynamic spreads means the difference between the buy and sell price of any currency pairing will vary through the trading day while fixed spreads mean your spread pip costs never change (except in exceptional circumstances).
+Plus500 offers all the majors such as EUR/USD, USD/JPY and AUD/USD, as well as many minor and exotic currency pairs.
+To provide an idea of spreads we have looked at the major pairings in June 2021 for a snapshot in time.

-The spread for the Australian to American dollar is $0.0006 per unit also known as 0.01%.
-At the time of this Plus500 fees analysis the exact spread was 0.6pips.
+The spread for the Australian to American dollar currency pair is $0.0008 per unit, also known as 0.01%.
+At the time of this Plus500 fees analysis, the exact spread was 0.8pips.
 Leverage offered by Plus500 is 300:1.

-The British Pound to Australian dollar has the same percentage spread of 0.01% as the EUR/AUD currency pairing above.
-The spread per unit is $0.00018 at the time of this review.
+The British Pound to Australian dollar has the same percentage spread of 0.02% as the EUR/AUD currency pairing above.
+The spread per unit is $0.00029 at the time of this review, in June 2021.

 Plus500 has no commissions on any of their trades.
 If you’re new to the concept of commissions, the below explains this concept in greater detail:

-The main way a forex broker makes money is similar to a currency exchange business at an airport with a different rate charged to buy back the currency or sell the currency to an individual.
-The difference between these rates is know as the spread.
+The main way forex brokers and CFD providers make money is similar to a currency exchange business at an airport with a different rate charged to buy back the currency or sell the currency to an individual.
+The difference between these rates is known as the spread.
 The issue though with a spread is that unless they are fixed (which Easy Forex Offers) they can widen and shorten every hour and day.
-This makes trading costs inconsistent which can difficult for frequent traders working on systems.
+This makes online trading costs inconsistent, which can be difficult for frequent traders working on systems.

 To minimise spreads and make trading costs more consistent when forex trading, commissions were introduced.
-By having a set percentage fee based on volume the spreads can be reduced and in some rare circumstances can even be 0 pips.
-It is debatable if commission brokers result in lower overall fees so traders choose a mix of options based on their trading styles.
+By having a set percentage fee based on volume; the spreads can be reduced and in some rare circumstances, spreads can be similar to ECN bid/ask spreads at 0.0 pips.

-There are a handful of additional fees Plus500 charge when trading forex, CFDs, cryptocurrencies or other instruments:
+There are a handful of additional fees Plus500 charge when trading through CFDs.

-When traders hold positions over an hour (which is indicated within the forex platform ‘instrument detail section’) a premium fee is applied.
-This covers the funding costs associated with the leverage (300:1) Plus 500 offers.
+1) Premium When traders hold positions over an hour (which is indicated within the plus500 trading platform ‘instrument detail section’) a premium fee is applied.
+This covers the funding costs associated with the 300:1 leverage Plus 500 offers.
 The time of market close is also shown within the forex platform within the details page to provide greater transparency.

 2) Plus500 Inactivity Fee

-A $10USD fee is charged to traders who don’t trade for a predefined period as stated on the Plus500 user agreement.
+A $10USD fee is charged to traders who don’t trade for a pre-defined period as stated on the Plus500 user agreement, typically three months.
 Such inactivity fees are common when currency trading due to the costs of the forex platform and other technologies used.